 By Rail: The nearest railway station from the temple is Haripad Railway Station which is only 3 km away.

 By Road: Mannarashala Temple is about 3km in the north-east direction from the bus station on National Highway 47 at Haripad in the Alappuzha district of Kerala.
-One can also book a taxi in Kochi for a hassle-free ride to one of India’s most famous Naga temples.
+One can also rent a car in Kochi for a hassle-free ride to one of India’s most famous Naga temples.

 3. Bhujang Naga Temple, Gujarat